nickscer/ModellingSystems/MA2MMS_ProjA_Gr1.md

 Since $J(0,K_{G})$ is a lower triangular matrix, the eigenvalues are directly the diagonal elements: $\lambda_{1} = 0.61 - \frac{0.488K_{G}}{K_{R}} = 0.0244$ and $\lambda_{2} = -0.82$.
 Since these eignevalues are real numbers with $\lambda_{2} < 0 < \lambda_{1}$, the corresponding fixed point is an unstable saddlepoint.

-Therefore at each saddlepoint $(K_{R},0)$ and $(0,K_{G})$ populations lying on the stable manifold (an eigendirection tangent to the eigenvector formed from the negative eigenvalue in the linearized system) will approach red/grey squirrel dominace respectively.
-While all other points move away aproaching either coexistance or grey/red squirrel dominance respectively.
+Therefore at each saddlepoint $(K_{R},0)$ and $(0,K_{G})$, populations lying exactly on the stable manifold (which is tangent to the eigenvector associated with the negative eigenvalue in the linearized system) will approach red or grey squirrel dominance respectively.
+However, all other nearby initial conditions move away from the saddle point and approach either the coexistence equilibrium or dominance by the other species.

 Finally at the equilibrium point: $\left(\frac{K_{R}-0.8K_{G}}{0.928}, \frac{K_{G}-0.09K_{R}}{0.928}\right) \approx (107758, 2990301)$ _taking the floor of these values since the populations of x and y must be whole numbers_, we obtain the Jacobian matrix, which is given by: